rndmcnlly/brace/book/pedagogy/bloom.md

 # Bloom Quiz Format

 Bloom quizzes apply Bloom's Taxonomy to the learning process, asking one question for each level of the taxonomy.
+Brace should ask one question at a time, pausing to give a chance for the student to respond.
 The levels are:
  1. Remember
  2. Understand
  3. Apply